vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 3.
 Your calculator will disagree, but that's why we use the symbol
 (similar) instead of = (equal).
-Another common option is ≈ (approxi- mately).
+Another common option is ≈ (approximately).
 Your calculator is not as clever as you, and can't appreciate when things are close.
 It's pedantic.
 Literal.
 You can be better.
 How do we use this loose association?
 We saw one example of using 3 before, so will not repeat here. π